EnzoBnl/enzobnl/FP.md

   def show() = {
     deltaTable.toDF.show()
   }
-  // And many delegations to bypass DeltaTable behaviors calls to `this.deltaTable` override def [...] = this.deltaTable.[...]
+  // And many delegations used to bypass to `this.deltaTable` the calls to DeltaTable's behaviors. override def [...] = this.deltaTable.[...] override def [...] = this.deltaTable.[...]
   override def [...] = this.deltaTable.[...]
-  override def [...] = this.deltaTable.[...]
 }
 ```

+This would be a mess.
+This would also This can also be impossible to implement if
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Njg4ODM2NjUsLTg0MTk4MjY5OF19
+eyJoaXN0b3J5IjpbLTE1MDEwMTU3OTUsLTg0MTk4MjY5OF19
 -->